EdD in Educational Studies

 The main aim of the programme is to develop high standards of research that will be relevant to a range of professional and managerial careers.

 The programme is designed to enable each student to focus on issues relating to her/ his own professional needs.
-In Part I, students undertake six modules.
-Three of these are focused on research training, in preparation for Part II.
-The other three modules all examine a variety of aspects of educational research.
 Students are encouraged to shape assignments to meet their own professional contexts.

 The curriculum is one area of study in the programme.
 Curriculum is often taken for granted by students, their parents and teachers.
 This module poses philosophical and conceptual questions about curriculum – what is it, why does it exist and who is it for?
 Focused study of curriculum construction and change will be carried out from the perspective of curriculum: history, policy reform, analysis, implementation and evaluation.
 The module aims to encourage students to evaluate curriculum policy change and its impact in national and international contexts; develop skills of critical analysis of curriculum policies and practices; and empower students to adopt an active role in developing curricula.

 In Part II of the programme you will have the opportunity to pursue a study of direct relevance to your own educational interests.
 You will work closely with a supervisor to develop your initial proposal and to continue to progress your study to completion.